Deep sea mining – preparing the ground

 The Norwegian Government has initiated a process for the potential opening up of deep sea mining on the Norwegian continental shelf.
 What is the legal framework for such developments and how does the Norwegian Government foresee that this process will be conducted?

 Fueled in part by our increasing reliance on technology as well as by a steadily growing global population, demand for the earth’s rare minerals is increasing exponentially.
 The supply of such rare minerals is, however, somewhat limited and is currently dominated by only a few companies operating out of only a small number of countries, many of which have unstable political regimes and poorly regulated working conditions.
 With the supply of some such minerals already beset by geopolitical challenges as well as unpredictable pricing and the ever increasing threat of global shortages, many countries are looking for alternative domestic sources of supply.

 Whilst the world’s onshore reserves of core minerals are limited, it is thought that there may be significant reserves located on the seabed.
-This is particularly the case in Norway, with scientists at the Norwegian University of Science and Technology having already found mineral reserves with an approximate value of one thousand billion Norwegian Kroner in areas surveyed by them on the Norwegian continental shelf in 2019 and 2020.
+This is particularly the case in Norway, where scientists at the Norwegian University of Science and Technology have estimated that the value of the minerals on the Norwegian continental shelf are around one thousand billion Norwegian Kroner.
 The Norwegian Government is looking to capitalize on this potential new industry and as a country with a large continental shelf and significant experience within offshore oil and gas production, it is hoped that Norway may have an important role in this new industry in the coming years.

 Legal framework – the Seabed Minerals Act